 Just prior to His arrest, this Man, Jesus Christ, had said, “They couldn’t even touch Me without My Father’s permission.
 If I would but raise My little finger, He would send legions of angels to rescue Me!”
 But instead, He chose to die, to save you and me.
 Nobody took His life from Him; He laid it down.
-He chose to give His life because He knew that was the only way God’s plan for our salvation could be fulfilled.
+He gave His life of His own free will and accord.

-God, the great Creator, is a Spirit.
-He is all-powerful, all-knowing, everywhere and in everything—far beyond our limited human comprehension.
+God, the great Creator, is a Spirit and is all-powerful, all_knowing, everywhere and in everything—far beyond our limited human comprehension.
 So He sent Jesus, in the form of a man, to understand us and show us what He Himself is like and to bring us to Himself.
-And though many great teachers have spoken and taught about love and God, Jesus is love and He is God!
+And though many great teachers have spoken and taught about love and about God, Jesus is love and He is God!
 Jesus is the only one who died for the sins of the world and rose from the dead.
 He is in a class all by Himself, because He is the only Savior.
 He said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me” (John 14:6).